Social Work

 • Counselling

-• Advocacy and support in navigating the system
+• Advocacy and help navigating the health care system

 Our social workers are an important part of your health care team.